shuftipro/Video-KYC/IOS-Implementation.md

   Minimum: **2 characters**
   Maximum: **100 chracters**

   Provide a short description and random code in this field.
 This message will be sent to customers. ***This field should contain random_code***.
-If random_code field is empty, then Shufti Pro will generate a random code
+If the random_code field is empty, then Shufti Pro will generate a random code.

 <!-- -------------------------------------------------------------------------------- -->
 * ## background_checks

-  It is a verification process that will require you to send us the full name of end user in addition to date of birth.
-Shufti Pro will perform AML based background checks based on this information.
-Please note that the name and dob keys will be extracted from document service if these keys are empty.
+  It is a verification process that will require you to send us the full name of the end user in addition to the date of birth.
+Shufti Pro will perform AML-based background checks based on this information.
+Please note that the name and dob keys will be extracted from the document service if these keys are empty.

   * <h3>name</h3>

   Required: **No**
   Format: **object**

-  In name object used in background checks service, first_name is required and other fields are optional.
+  In the name object used in background checks service, first_name is required, and other fields are optional.

   * <h4>first_name</h4>